designstem/projects/tattoo/index.md

 -

 1. Before you start, always sketch a layout!
 Think of things you want to include.
 Come up with ideas on how to visualize them.
-Plan, before you design!
-Decide what is absolutely necessary and what unnecessary for your user.
+Plan before you design!
+Decide what is necessary and what unnecessary for your user.

 2. Start your design in black and white only.
 This makes you focus on the relevant details and guides you to simplify your information.
 If you start with colors, this can get messy pretty quickly.
-Using black and white only, forces you to deal with proportions, depth of detail, order of elements etc.
+Using black and white only forces you to deal with proportions, depth of detail, the order of elements, etc.

 3. Leave some space around items.
 Always remember that your user needs to access information quickly.
-If pictures and texts that don't belong together are too close to one another, this might make it more difficult to read the interface.
+If pictures and texts that don't belong together are too close to one another, this might make it more challenging to read the interface.
 So be generous with white space!

 4. If you think about including fonts, keep it simple.
 Don't use decorative fonts or fonts with serifs.
 Keep it clean and open.
 Don't use fonts with small x-heights, because it is harder to read from a distance.